 The most common symptoms of a stroke are summarized in the acronym F.A.S.T.

-- Arm: the person cannot lift one of their arms
+- Arm: weakness in one of their arms

-Headaches are not part of this acronym, which was coined by the American Stroke Association.
+Headaches are not part of this acronym, which was developed by the American Stroke Association.
 This symptom is not included because it’s a less common side effect.

 About 18% of stroke patients experienced a headache during the onset of their stroke, according to a study of 2,506 stroke patients.